 New Hampshire Estuaries Project

 Grizzle, Raymond E.; Greene, Jennifer K.; and Abeels, Holly, "Soft-Shell Clam (Mya Arenaria) Distribution & Abundance at Selected Sites in the Great Bay Estuary" (2006).
-PREP Publications.
+PREP Reports & Publications.
 168.